Contrast-Security-OSS/docs/content/installation/setup/configuration/DistributedConfiguration.md

 * Prepare and configure the application server.
 * Restart Tomcat.

-Visit Contrast's [Github repository](https://github.com/Contrast-Security-OSS/ctdc/blob/master/appserver.yml) for a snippet of Ansible that you can use to install the latest versions of Tomcat 7 and Java 7 on Ubuntu 14.04.
+> **Notes:**

-> **Note:** Contrast uses Ubuntu and Ansible here as examples only.
+ * Contrast uses Ubuntu and Ansible here as examples only.
 This software also runs on supported versions of Windows and Linux.
+ * Visit Contrast's [Github repository](https://github.com/Contrast-Security-OSS/ctdc/blob/master/appserver.yml) for a snippet of Ansible that you can use to install the latest versions of Tomcat 7 and Java 7 on Ubuntu 14.04.

 ### Collect configuration from Contrast